You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Doxil (liposomal) is a drug marketed by Baxter Hlthcare Corp and is included in one NDA.

 The generic ingredient in DOXIL (LIPOSOMAL) is doxorubicin hydrochloride.
 There are seventeen drug master file entries for this compound.
-Nineteen suppliers are listed for this compound.
+Twenty suppliers are listed for this compound.
 Additional details are available on the doxorubicin hydrochloride profile page.

 AI Deep Research